KevEstr/KevEstr/README.md

 ### <div align="center">I'm Kevin, a full-stack freelance developer 👨‍💻 and web development teacher 👨‍🏫🚀</div>

-- 🔭 I’m currently studying Systems Engineering at the University of Antioquia
+- 🔭 Studying Systems Engineering at the University of Antioquia

 - 🌱 I’m currently learning Data Science and Machine Learning

 - ❓ Ask me about anything related to the MERN stack, RESTful APIs, and related technologies

+- 🌟 I enjoy tackling challenges, seeking new job opportunities, and constantly learning more about technologies

 <br/>